 - The Munsters’ Scary Little Christmas (1996) is a family movie with some humor and some horror.
 It’s about the famous Munster family celebrating the holidays.

-- Jack Frost 2: Revenge of the Mutant Killer Snowman (2000) is about a snowman possessed by a serial killer on a rampage.
-Although it’s not as high-rated as the original, there are a lot of funny moments.
+- Jack Frost 2: Revenge of the Mutant Killer Snowman (2000) is about a serial killing snowman on a rampage in a tropical location.
+Although it’s not as well-loved as the original, there are a lot of funny moments.

 - The Gingerdead Man (2005) is about a witch who revives a dead serial killer.
-However, he is turned into a giant gingerbread man and sets out for revenge.
-It stars Gary Busey.
+However, he is turned into a gingerbread man and sets out for revenge.
+The first film stars Gary Busey, and it was followed by sequelsincluding Gingerdead Man 2: Passion of the Crust (2008) and Gingerdead Man 3: Saturday Night Cleaver (2011).

 - Caesar and Otto’s Deadly Xmas (2012) is a comedy-horror about two brothers hired to play Santa and his elf at a store.
 However, a fellow store Santa develops a vendetta against them.
 Although it had a small budget, the filmmaking is still impressive.